jspace202/ACM-Hackathon-2022/README.md

 //The App itself will have the following functionalities:
--An interactive map, using MapBox, that allows users to search Stillwater for all available parking -A search bar that allows users to find available parking closest to a specific location.
+-An interactive map, using MapBox, that allows users to search Stillwater for all available parking -A search bar that allows users to input a location and find available parking closest to that location.